gruntwork-io/terraform-google-load-balancer/modules/http-load-balancer/README.md

 To use self-managed SSL certificates, you must have an existing [SSL certificate resource](https://cloud.google.com/compute/docs/reference/v1/sslCertificates).
 You can pass the certificate self links using the `ssl_certificates` input variable.

-### Using Google-managed certificates

-You can also have the certificate created and managed by Google with `use_managed_certificate`.
-Google-managed SSL certificates are Domain Validation (DV) certificates only, and do not demonstrate the identity of an organization or individual associated with the certificate.

-Google-managed SSL certificates support only a single domain name per certificate.
-They do not support wildcard common names or multiple subject alternate names.

-Note that the total time for provisioning certificates is likely to take from 30 to 60 minutes.

-Read more about Google-managed certificates [here](https://cloud.google.com/load-balancing/docs/ssl-certificates#create-lb-managed-certs).

 ## How Do You Configure Access Logging and Monitoring?

 **NOTE:** This is part of Alpha release of GCP HTTP(S) Load Balancing Logging.
 For full details, see the [official documentation](https://cloud.google.com/load-balancing/docs/https/https-logging-monitoring).